It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The Bleach ending theme Haruka Kanata gives the spotlight to a different character every episode.

-- The same thing was done before with Houkiboshi, which gives the spotlight to one of the captains and their liutenant (and sometimes, other members of that Gotei) each epiusode that ending theme was used.
+- The same thing was done before with Houkiboshi, which gives the spotlight to one of the captains and their lieutenant (and sometimes, other members of that Gotei 13) each episode that ending theme was used.

 - Persona 4: The Animation has one of its credits animations, starting from the second episode.
 The credits sequence involves several Persona cards that are glowing white on one side.
 As the show progresses, the Tarot symbols start appearing instead of the blank space.